trojerz/Trans2k/README.md

-# Rendering Machine and Trans2k dataset
+# Trans2k Dataset and Rendering Engine

 ![](example.gif)

 ## Citation

-If you use Trans2k or Rendering Machine in a research project, please cite as follows:
+If you use Trans2k or Rendering Engine in a research project, please cite as follows:

 ```
 add here
 ```

+Visual object tracking has focused predominantly on opaque objects, while transparent object tracking received very little attention.
+Motivated by the uniqueness of transparent objects in that their appearance is directly affected by the background, the first dedicated evaluation dataset has emerged recently.
+We contribute to this effort by proposing the first transparent object tracking training dataset Trans2k that consists of over 2k sequences with 104,343 images overall, annotated by bounding boxes and segmentation masks.
+Noting that transparent objects can be realistically rendered by modern renderers, we quantify domain-specific attributes and render the dataset containing visual attributes and tracking situations not covered in the existing object training datasets.
+We observe a consistent performance boost (up to 16%) across a diverse set of modern tracking architectures when trained using Trans2k, and show insights not previously possible due to the lack of appropriate training sets.

-## Trans2k
+## Trans2k Dataset
+Trans2k dataset contains 2,039 challenging sequences and 104,343 frames in total.
+We provide the ground truth in two standard forms, the widely accepted target enclosing axis-aligned bounding-box and the segmentation mask.

 Transparent training dataset Trans2k and trained models are available: [here](Trans2k/README.md)

-## Installation
+## Installation of Rendering Engine

 ### Git clone